Persons with Disabilities

 Other opportunities are available through the special deer and elk permit drawings in this pamphlet.
-Accessible duck and goose blinds are located around the state on private, state, and federal lands.
-Each regional office has ADA opportunities and accessible facilities located within its district.
+Accessible waterfowl blinds are located around the state on private, state, and federal lands.
+Each regional office has possible program modifications and accessible facilities located within its region.
 They can help you with your hunting prospects for that specific area.

-The Private Lands Access Program provides hunting access to 1.5 million acres of private land.
-Enrolled properties can be found at: wdfw.wa.gov/hunting/locations/private-lands
+The Private Lands Access Program provides hunting access to 1.8 million acres of private land.
+Enrolled properties can be found at: http://wdfw.wa.gov/hunting/loc... "xtagendzwdfw.wa.gov/hunting/locations/private-lands

-For questions about your license or to request a Hunter/Fisher Disability Status application contact:
+For questions about your license, or to request a Hunter/Fisher Disability Status or Special Use Permit application contact: